Dentistry and Oral Surgery

 Nuclear medicine also offers therapeutic procedures such as Radioiodine (I-131) therapy that uses radioactive material to treat hyperthyroidism in cats.

-Veterinarians: Contact Maria with questions about in-hospital cases, or to discuss a pending case.
+Veterinarians: Contact Danielle with questions about in-hospital cases, or to discuss a pending case.
 You can also refer a case online.